omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         -add name to workout model or workoutinstance model and allow for blank/null.
 If name exists list by name otherwise list by "workout " + str(id)
         -would also change def __str__ to if statement on if name exists otherwise same as above
-- Add search and filter functionality for duration of workout
-        - requires adding range functionality
-        - have 2 input boxes for min and max time.
-        - in the view, filter through workouts that have a time included in the range from min-max
 - Add abbreviations to some movements? could change movement_list to a list of lists: movement_list = [